This section discusses the photographic aspects of the "Diarama" website and eBook as well as photography in general

 The 0·3 megapixel (VGA) Jam Cam - an early consumer digital camera

 With so many film manufacturers stopping production of film adding to the difficulty of purchasing fresh film stock, plus the spiralling costs of film and processing it is not surprising that so many of these classic cameras are now lying in cupboards, wardrobes and lofts, unloved and unused.
 It is a pity that the prototype "Digital Film" unit illustrated below announced in 2001 featuring what looks like a 1·3 megapixel, APS sized sensor manufactured by by Silicon Film did not make it into full scale production as it would give old analogue film equipment a new lease of life and bring them up to date for use in today's world of electronic media (see the PMA 2001 website for further details).
+The nearest product to this that was put into production was the digital adapters for the Leica R8 and R9 35mm SLY cameras.
+This 10 megapixel unit converts the camera into a true digital camera making them the first 35mm SLRs capable of capturing images on film or digitally.

 Digital film such as the 1·3 megapixel Silicon Film prototype above would breath a new lease of life to redundant 35mm cameras